Using Subversion to Maintain your Configuration Files

 Where To Go From Here

-If you keep a repository of your configuration files, you could also keep script files in there, like perhaps a script which will create all of your etc symlinks for you :).
-You could also keep a copy of your firefox bookmarks in sync.
-The sky’s the limit.
+If you keep a repository of your configuration files, you could also keep script files in there, like perhaps a script to create all of your etc symlinks for you :).
+You could also keep a copy of your FireFox bookmarks in sync.
+The sky's the limit.